-  A federal rule issued in 2019 by the "Conscience and Religious Freedom" division of the U.S. Department of Health and Human Services' Office for Civil Rights attempted to tip the scales to allow religious doctrine — not patient values — to dictate patient care.
+A federal rule issued in 2019 by the "Conscience and Religious Freedom" division of the U.S. Department of Health and Human Services Office for Civil Rights attempted to tip the scales to allow religious doctrine — not patient values — to dictate patient care.

-This final "conscience rule" allowed any individual or entity involved in a patient's care — from a hospital's board of directors to the receptionist that schedules procedures — to put their personal beliefs ahead of a patient's health and values without any duty to make sure somebody else treats them.
+This final "conscience rule" allowed any individual or entity involved in a patient's care — from a hospital's board of directors to the receptionist who schedules procedures — to put their personal beliefs ahead of a patient's health and values without any duty to make sure somebody else treats them.
 The rule increased funding for enforcement and hospitals that didn't follow this directive would have lost their federal funding for patient services.

 If implemented, the rule would have significantly and unjustly harmed patients by:

-- creating fundamental barriers to their ability to seek many legal end-of-life care options, such as voluntarily stopping eating and drinking; palliative sedation and even the withdrawal of life-sustaining treatment.
+- Creating fundamental barriers to their ability to seek many legal end-of-life care options, such as voluntarily stopping eating and drinking; palliative sedation and even the withdrawal of life-sustaining treatment.

-- creating additional anxiety among vulnerable individuals who now have to worry whether medical providers will refuse to honor their healthcare decisions.
+- Creating additional anxiety among vulnerable individuals who now have to worry whether medical providers will refuse to honor their healthcare decisions.

-- expanding the definition of “referral” to include providing information.
+- Expanding the definition of “referral” to include providing information.
 This means doctors could even object to transferring a patient’s medical record, leaving the patient without the ability to secure another doctor to carry out their preferences.

-- allowing federal fax dollars to be used to protect the physicians who willfully mislead and abandon patients.
+- Allowing federal fax dollars to be used to protect the physicians who willfully mislead and abandon patients.

 What Can be Done to Limit the Negative Impact of Health Care Facility Refusals to Provide Care?